 Concerts@First had its debut concert in June, 2006 when the First Church Choir performed Bach’s B Minor Mass.
 In 2009 and 2010 organist Andrew Senn captivated audiences by accompanying silent movies, Phantom of the Opera and Hunchback of Notre Dame.
 In between, instrumental and vocal concerts have enriched the cultural life of Center City.
-The 2012-13 Season will feature five concerts.
-All will be free except for the April 28 concert where admission will be $10 a person.
+The 2013-14 Season features five concerts.
+All are free (suggested donation $5) except for the May 4 concert where admission will be $10 a person.

 Look for more details on the Concerts@First season in the church announcements along with details on other music events held at First Church.